Get Started Free

 Russian communication has a formality problem.
 In a meeting setting, all it takes is one wrong pronoun and the room goes dead.
 Silence.
 No nods.

-Maestra is the only tool I tested that treats this seriously.
-It's performance with other live language translations is top notch as well.
+Maestra is the only tool I tested that takes this seriously.

 Maestra interface for live Russian translation.